caitlinramsey/e-commerce-be/README.md

 MIT

 ## Contributing
-If you would like to contribute to this application, please send me an email to discuss adding to it..
+If you would like to contribute to this application, please send me an email to discuss adding to it.

 ## Tests
 There are currently no tests for this application.